 There are Jane’s in every company and in every department, working hard to keep great at just that.
 We need to make sure we don’t undermine and under-appreciate their efforts with blunt rules like – “everything needs to be better”.

-So the art of strategy and performance management is knowing what to improve, when and by how much.
+So the art of strategy, performance management and OKRs is knowing what to improve, when and by how much.